Skip to content

 Highland National Park

-Highland is a wonderful example of the Scotland parks where you can enjoy relaxing both your mind and body.
-The undisturbed surroundings and wildlife present a perfect escape from the city’s noise.
-Besides enjoying its captivating nature, you will see grouse in their natural habitat, in addition to seals, dolphins and otters, which you can see from the shore or by taking a boat trip.
+Highland is a beautiful example of Scotland Park, where you can relax your mind and body.
+The undisturbed surroundings and wildlife ideally escape the city’s noise.
+Besides enjoying its captivating nature, you will see grouses in their natural habitat, in addition to seals, dolphins, and otters, which you can see from the shore or by taking a boat trip.

-If you’re not a keen nature lover, there are outdoor activities too, like snowboarding, skiing, mountain biking, or rafting on the river.
+If you’re not a keen nature lover, outdoor activities include snowboarding, skiing, mountain biking, or rafting on the river.

-If you’re staying nearby the park, don’t miss the chance to catch one of the events the locals organise there.
+If you’re staying near the park, don’t miss the chance to catch one of the events the locals organise.
 Fairs, festivals, relay races, or a game of chess, there is so much to choose from how you’d like to spend your day in Highland.

-Moreover, the abundance of fertile land, clear water, and fresh air makes this part of Scotland particularly enjoyable for foodies.
-The local seafood (fish, lobster, clams, salmon, and trout) is world-famous for its special taste.
+Moreover, abundant fertile land, clear water, and fresh air make this part of Scotland particularly enjoyable for foodies.
+The local seafood (fish, lobster, clams, salmon, and trout) is world-famous for its unique taste.
 Make sure to grab something; the taste is like no other!

 Glen Affric National Nature Reserve